 Section 22-1.
-Appeal against rejection of an application for admission, a decision to terminate a candidate's right to study, or a rejection of an application for approval of elements in the training component
+Appeal against rejection of an application for admission, forced termination of the contract period, or a rejection of an application for approval of elements in the training component

-Decisions to reject an application for admission, to terminate a candidate's right to study, or reject an application for approval of elements of the training component may be appealed under the provisions of the Public Administration Act concerning the appeal of individual decisions.
+Decisions to reject an application for admission, forced termination of the contract period, or reject an application for approval of elements of the training component may be appealed under the provisions of the Public Administration Act concerning the appeal of individual decisions.

-The appeal, including a description of the grounds for the appeal, must be sent to the faculty.
+Appeal against refusal of admission and approval of the training section are sent to the faculty.
+The appeal should be justified.
 If the appeal is not upheld, it must be sent, without undue delay, to the appeals committee at Nord University.